wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/request-response-rabbitmq.md

 # Synchronous messaging with request-reply pattern

 This sample demonstrates how you can setup a dual channel messaging scenario.
-The `Order Request Proxy Service` receives a HTTP request which it publishes to a RabbitMQ queue.
-This message is consumed and processed by the Order Processing Proxy Service and the response is sent back to the client over HTTP.
+The `Order Request` Proxy Service receives a HTTP request, which it publishes to a RabbitMQ queue.
+This message is consumed and processed by the `Order Processing` proxy service and the response is sent back to the client over HTTP.

 ## Synapse configurations